discoproject/disco/doc/howto/ddfs.rst

 ''''

 Tags contain metadata about blobs.
-Most importantly, a tag contains a list of URLs that refer to blobs that have been assigned this tag.
+Most importantly, a tag contains a list of URLs (one for each replica) that refer to blobs that have been assigned this tag.
 Tag may also contain links to other tags.
 It may also include user-defined metadata.

-Next section describes the role of tags and blobs more closely.
+The next section describes the role of tags and blobs in more detail.
 It also shows how they relate to the five main tasks of DDFS, data *distribution*, *replication*, *persistence*, *addressing* and *access*.

 Overview
 --------